 Windows 10 and older computers

 A lot of people tell you not to bother trying to install Windows 10 on a machine with error codes like 0xc1900200, saying that’s the machine’s way of saying it’s too old.
 That’s not how I roll.
-As long as you put an SSD in these older machines, they still have plenty of life in them.
-In some ways, Windows 10 can deal with a limited machine better than Windows XP did, especially once you optimize it.
-As long as it has at least two CPU cores and can take two gigs of RAM (four is a lot better of course), it can run Windows 10.
+As long as you put an SSD in these older machines, they can still be useful.
+Install the new operating system, optimize it, and put the machine back to work.
+If it doesn’t have enough power, try Chrome OS on it as a fallback option.

 Windows 10 does have a lot of features, especially security features, that rely on newer CPUs and chipsets.
 But it will still run on the older machines, just not with the enhanced security.
 It still works, and it’s still more secure than Windows 7 would be, and considerably more secure than Vista or XP.